Notifications

 Alerts

 Alerts are reserved for critical system events.
 The purpose of alerts is to inform users about something critical and require immediate action by users to maintain the quality of experience.
-Alerts appear at the bottom section of the screen, on top of whichever app is currently in use.
+Alerts appear at the bottom (Before webOS25) or the center (After webOS26) section of the screen, on top of whichever app is currently in use.

 The alert messages have the below design layout: